eamocanu/spellcheck.graph/readme.txt

 new words w space )ie" cat ->  at, c t, and ca .
 This way I eliminate the one loop that right now puts every letter surrounding the key in the place of space

+TODO: Account for plurals
+TODO: maybe take into account frequency and phonetic structure of the word